 - Bowel perforation similarly involves nausea and vomiting.
 Abdominal pain and inflammation are added to the list of things that people have to deal with when they suffer from bowel perforation.

 - The hernia mesh used may also be rejected by the body, leading to swelling, pain, and the development of flu-like symptoms.
-These hernia mesh failure symptoms are what leads mesh lawyers to seek justice for victims
+These hernia mesh failure symptoms and hernia mesh complications is what leads mesh lawyers to seek justice for victims

 - In some cases, hernias may recur even when hernia mesh is used.

 Hernias and Fistulas are not pleasant to experience in any way, and while hernia mesh is designed to address them, these medical tools may also cause problems of their own.